Karel Hynek Mácha

 Karel Hynek Mácha ([ˈkarɛl ˈɦɪnɛk ˈmaːxa]) (16 November 1810 – 5 November 1836) was a Czech romantic poet.
+His poem Máj is among the most important poems in the history of Czech literature.

 Biography

-Mácha grew up in Prague, the son of a foreman at a mill.
+Mácha was born on 16 November 1810 in Prague.
+He grew up in Prague, the son of a foreman at a mill.
 He learned Latin and German in school.
 He went on to study law at Prague University; during that time he also became involved in theatre (as an actor he first appeared in Jan Nepomuk Štěpánek's play Czech and German in July 1832 in Benešov), where he met Eleonora Šomková, with whom he had a son out of wedlock.
 He was fond of travel, enjoying trips into the mountains, and was an avid walker.
 Eventually he moved to Litoměřice, a quiet town some 60 km from Prague, to prepare for law school exams and to write poetry.
-Three days before he was to be married to Šomková, just a few weeks after he had begun working as a legal assistant, Mácha overexerted himself while helping to extinguish a fire and soon thereafter died of pneumonia.
+Three days before he was to be married to Šomková, just a few weeks after he had begun working as a legal assistant, Mácha overexerted himself while helping to extinguish a fire and soon thereafter died.
+It is not certain what he died of.
+Some sources state that the cause of his death was pneumonia.
+The official record lists Mácha's cause of death as Brechdurchfall, a milder form of cholera characterized by retching and diarrhea.
 The day after his death had been scheduled as his wedding day in Prague.

 Mácha was buried in Litoměřice in a pauper's grave.
-Recognition came after his death: in 1939, his remains were exhumed, and they were given a formal state burial at the Vyšehrad cemetery in Prague.
+Recognition came after his death: in 1939, his remains were exhumed, and they were given a formal state burial at the Vyšehrad Cemetery in Prague.

+Honours and legacy

 A statue was erected in his honor in Petřín Park, Prague.
-In 1937 a biographical film, Karel Hynek Mácha, was made by Zet Molas (a pen name of Zdena Smolová).
+In 1937 a biographical film, Karel Hynek Mácha, was made by Zet Molas.
 Lake Mácha (Máchovo jezero) was named after him in 1961.

 Mácha was honored on a 50 haléř and a 1 koruna stamp on 30 April 1936, Scott Catalog #213–214.
 The stamp depicts a statue of Mácha that is found in Prague and was issued by the postal agency of Czechoslovakia.
 He was again honored on a 43 koruna postage stamp issued by the postal agency of the Czech Republic on 10 March 2010.
 This 43 koruna postage stamp is presented on a miniature souvenir sheet.
 The Scott catalog number for this postage stamp honoring Macha is Scott #3446.

 Karel Mácha was appointed patron saint of the youth collective "De Barries" in 2019.